Bachelor of Music | Music Composition

 1. Complete an audition

 2. Submit a portfolio: Applicants must submit a portfolio of 3 to 5 original composition for any instrumentation, including electronic music.
 Be sure to proof-read scores and make them as professional looking as possible.
 Please include recordings if you have them.
-All portfolio materials must be uploaded to our dropbox by January 5th.
+All portfolio materials must be uploaded to our dropbox (click link for deadlines).

 3. Participate in an Interview: Applicants must participate in a 20 minute interview with members of the Composition/Theory faculty.
 This virtual interview will only be scheduled once the applicant’s portfolio has been received.
 During the interview our faculty will engage the applicant in a discussion of their musical background, educational interests and long-term professional goals.
 Applicants will also have the opportunity to ask the faculty questions about the degree program to which they are applying, the various courses of study at the School of Music and the university experience in general.